CodeforAustralia/standards/README.md

 Write your own or use the [README template](https://github.com/CodeforAustralia/standards/blob/master/templates/README.md) as a guide.

-The branded Readme also links to Code for Australia's Code of Conduct and Contributing document.
+The branded Readme also links to Code for Australia's Code of Conduct and Contributing documents.

 ### Adding a License